 And I have my own party to look forward to.
 Because one of my sisters lives several hours away in the States, we haven’t been able to finalize plans for our co-emcee jobs at the wedding reception.
 My sisters are bringing dinner, and I’m so looking forward to being with them.

 We eat our meal and do our planning at a table near Paul’s bed.
 He’s lying peacefully, and I wonder if he enjoys hearing their familiar voices and our laughter nearby.
-We have a really good time together and it’s very late before the girls decide to leave.
+We have a really good time together, and it’s very late before they decide to leave.
 They ask what I have to do before I can go to bed, and I tell them that Paul needs some medication, and I always bathe him before tucking him in for the night.
 I’m quite unprepared when they say they want to help.

 I look back on this evening as a time of humble sacrifice on their part.
 Although the sister getting married is a nurse, none of the rest of us is, and so they have no previous experience doing something as intimate as bathing another adult.
 I bring fresh washcloths and a bowl of warm water, and we start.
 The lights are low, and soft music plays as we wash first his face, then his upper body, arms and legs.
 This is the first time they’ve seen him so exposed, and his wasted body and limbs must be a bit of a shock.